techkujaku/raspberry-pi-smart-home-server/README.md

 ```
 lsblk -f
 ```
-AS you can see my SSD is at sda
+As you can see my SSD is at sda
 ![lsblk](https://user-images.githubusercontent.com/87014174/125090083-8ce58100-e101-11eb-8db6-cd9500e9f6d2.JPG)

 Which checks if the SD Card is "accepted" and also which name it's assigned to.
 Could be "sda", "sdb" ......